-DROPPING • If, for whatever reason, you choose to drop or withdraw from this course, it is your responsibility alone to initiate the drop or withdraw, either online or in person, by the appropriate deadline.
-Prior to the drop deadline, if you stop attending class, I am required to drop you from the course so as to ensure an accurate census count (which in turn determines the level of funding provided by the State of California).
-However, after the drop deadline has passed, I will not initiate any withdrawals - even if you stop attending.
-If you fail to withdraw from the course by the withdrawal deadline, you will be assigned a grade corresponding to the total number of points you have accumulated.
-See Section 41 for information on checking out of lab.
+DROPPING • If, for whatever reason, you choose to drop or withdraw from this course, it is your responsibility alone to initiate the drop or withdraw by the appropriate deadline, either online or in person.
+However, prior to the drop deadline, if you stop attending class, I am required to drop you from the course so as to ensure an accurate census count, which in turn determines the level of funding provided by the State of California.
+Additionally, due to federal restrictions related to financial aid, after the drop deadline but before the withdrawal deadline, if you stop attending class I am also required to drop you from the course.
+If you stop attending class for whatever reason, especially before the drop deadline, you must contact me to ensure you are not removed from the course.
+See Section 41 for additional information on checking out of lab.

-ASSESSMENT SCHEDULE
+EXAM SCHEDULE

-EXAM SCHEDULE ● The assessment schedule for this class is given in Table 5.
+EXAM SCHEDULE • The assessment schedule for this class is given in Table 5.
 It is not feasible to coordinate the assessments for this class to be accommodating to the schedules of all other classes, since every course runs at its own individual pace.
 Part of being an adept student is having the ability to balance the demands of several different classes simultaneously.
 Since you have been given this schedule at the beginning of the quarter, you have ample forewarning to properly manage your time.
-Exams#1 9/28/15 10/5/15 10
+Exams will not be given on alternate days due to the workload in other classes.